diogofs6086/Project_1_in_R/source_githubio/project_click_fraud_1_data_munging_and_testing_models_in_a_sample.md

 ## 22          10  2649   99.96   1     0.04
 ## 23           6  4913   99.98   1     0.02
 ```
-#### Scatter plot of the yes/no downloading app depending on the repeated ips
+#### Scatter plot of the yes or no downloading app depending on the repeated ips
 ``` r
 brks <- cut(df_prop$repetitions, breaks = c(0, 5, 10, 100, 700))
 ggplot(data = df_prop) +